ansible/ansibullbot/README.md

-                        Github repo to triage (defaults to all) --skip_no_update      skip processing if updated_at hasn't changed --collect_only        stop after caching issues --skip_module_repos   ignore the module repos --module_repos_only   only process the module repos --sort {asc,desc}     Direction to sort issues [desc=9-0 asc=0-9] --skiprepo SKIPREPO   Github repo to skip triaging --only_prs            Triage pullrequests only
+                        Github repo to triage (defaults to all) --skip_no_update      skip processing if updated_at hasn't changed --collect_only        stop after caching issues --sort {asc,desc}     Direction to sort issues [desc=9-0 asc=0-9] --skiprepo SKIPREPO   Github repo to skip triaging --only_prs            Triage pullrequests only